Fiji Adults Only Resorts Guide

 - Companions: Strelitzia, Aspidistra, Ti

-NOTE: Be aware that many bamboo species are "running" and can be very invasive.
-They must be controlled.
+NOTE: Again, be aware that many bamboo species are “running” and can be very invasive.
+They must be controlled especially if you have neighbors right next door.

 Discover Tropical Home Décor Treasures